- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 Step 2: Allocate the Largest Subnet (Sales)

 Sales needs 100 hosts.
-Find the smallest power of two that accommodates 100 hosts plus network and broadcast addresses:
+Find the smallest power of two covering 100 hosts plus the network and broadcast addresses:

 2^7 = 128 addresses (128 - 2 = 126 usable) ✔